Stocks Take a Breather

 AUTHOR

-As of midday Friday, global equities rallied as US extended its tariff pause with China.
-The yield on the US 10-year Treasury note remained flat at 4.29%.
-The price of a barrel of West Texas Intermediate crude oil fell to $63.27 per barrel from $64.13 last Friday.
-Volatility, as measured by futures contracts on the Cboe Volatility Index (VIX), decreased to 14.81 from 16.08 last Friday.
+As of midday Friday, global equities were moderately lower on the week as valuation concerns over high-flying AI stocks prompted some profit-taking.
+The yield on the US 10-year note held steady at 4.10% while the price of a barrel of West Texas Intermediate crude oil eased to $59.75 from $60.50 a week ago.
+Volatility, as measured by futures contracts on the Cboe Volatility Index (VIX), rose to 21.2 from 18.5 last Friday.

 MACRO NEWS